 Director Philippe Joly is a French actor, screenwriter, filmmaker and entrepreneur.
 Born in Moscow, Russia, for the past seven years Philippe has made Hong Kong his home.
 Besides his native French, Philippe is fluent in many languages, including Italian, Russian, Spanish, English, and the filthiest parts of Cantonese and Mandarin.
-He is best known as an actor for his roles as ‘Zoltan’ in the 2015 film Pound of Flesh with Jean-Claude Van Damme and ‘Decimus’ in Jackie Chan’s epic film Dragon Blade.
+He is best known as an actor for his roles as ‘Zoltan’ in the 2015 film Pound of Flesh with Jean-Claude Van Damme and ‘Decimus’ in Jackie Chan’s Dragon Blade.

 Philippe regularly plays the villain in action films in Asia and appeared alongside Chow Yun Fat as a foreign gangster in From Vegas to Macau, and Andy Lau, whom he’s faced twice, first as a killer disguised as a maid in the film Mission Milano, and then as Chief Commissioner in Chasing The Dragon.
 Recent projects include Juno Mak‘s Sons of The Neon Night (風林火山), and the Chinese sci-fi action film Ultimate Code (终极代码), in which he plays a lead role as the antagonist alongside a Chinese cast and David Belle.

 Since 2018, Philippe’s been recording comedy sketches for RTHK with Sadie Kaye, playing ‘Mr. Meaner’, the perfect foil to her character ‘Miss Adventure‘.
 The pair are also working together, playing Mr. & Mrs. Sharpe-Payne, on a sitcom, Meet The New Parents.